-ECON 105.
-ECONOMIC APPROACH TO CONTEMPORARY ISSUES 4 Students may NOT take this class after having received credit for ECON 211 or ECON 212.
-The examination of various social issues usi economic concepts, theories, and analyses.
-Topics are selected from among major issues in the public forum with special emphasis - decisions concerning the allocation of scarce resources are made and the consequences of such decisions.
-SOCIAL SCIENCES FOUN DATION; SUSTAINABLE WORLD CHALLENGE ECON 108.
-ECONOMIC HISTORY OF NORTH AMERICA NAFTA.
+EGON 105.
+ECONOMIC APPROACH TO CONTEMPORARY 1550E54 Students may NOT take this class after having received credit for ECON 211 or ECON 212.
+The examination of various social issues using basic economic concepts, theories, and analyses.
+Topics are selected from among major issues in the public forum with special emphasis on how decisions concerning the allocation of scarce resources are made and the consequences of such decisions.
+SOCIAL SCIENCES FOUNDATION; SUSTAINABLE WORLD CHALLENGE ECON 108.
+ECONOMIC HISTORY OF NORTH AMERICA The development of economic activities within North America from the Mesoamerican period, through European settlement to present-day NAFTA.
 Spring.
-EXPANDING CIRCLE CHALLENGE - ECON 204.
-STATISTICS FOR BUSINESS & ECONOMICS A study of descriptive statistics, probability, probability distributions, sampling techniques, estimation, hypothesis testing, regression relation, and time series analysis.
-Application of the analytical methods to a research question using the computer will be a vital comp the class.
+EXPANDING CIRCLE CHALLENGE ECON 204.
+STATISTICS FOR BUSINESS & ECONOMICS4 A study of descriptive statistics, probability, probability distributions, sampling techniques, estimation, hypothesis testing, regression and correlation, and time series analysis.
+Application of the analytical methods to a research question using the computer will be a vital component of the class.
 This class may be substituted for ECON 304 from earlier catalogs.
 ECON 211.
-PRINCIPLES OF MICROECONOMICS 4 Microeconomics is the study of the behavior of various economic agents, particularly consumers and producers.
-The course focuses u allocation of resources and distribution of income within competitive markets.
-The course provides an introduction to applied microed fields such as environmental economics, international economics, labor economics, public sector economics, and industrial organizatio semester.
-SOCIAL SCIENCES FOUNDATION n.
-Every ECON 212.
-PRINCIPLES OF MACROECONOMICS 4 Macroeconomics is the study of the determination of national income, employment, and prices.
-The course focuses upon the determi aggregate economic activity, inflation, business cycles, the economic role of government and both fiscal and monetary institutions.
-The provides an introduction to applied macroeconomic fields including policy, money and banking, international economics, and economic Every semester.
-SOCIAL SCIENCES FOUNDATION growth.
-EVERY SEMIESTER.
+PRINCIPLES OF MICROECONOMICS Microeconomics is the study of the behavior of various economic agents, particularly consumers and producers.
+The course focuses upon the allocation of resources and distribution of income within competitive markets.
+The course provides an introduction to applied microeconomic fields such as environmental economics, international economics, labor economics, public sector economics, and industrial organization.
+Every semester.
+SOCIAL SCIENCES FOUNDATION ECON 212.
+PRINCIPLES OF MACROECONOMICS Macroeconomics is the study of the determination of national income, employment, and prices.
+The course focuses upon the determinants of aggregate economic activity, inflation, business cycles, the economic role of government and both fiscal and monetary institutions.
+The course provides an introduction to applied macroeconomic fields including policy, money and banking, international economics, and economic growth.
+Every semester.
 SOCIAL SCIENCES FOUNDATION ECON 291.
-INTERDISCIPLINARY STUDIES 4 This course is designed to allow for the treatment of topics across disciplinary boundaries without prerequisites.
-4 ECON 305.
-ENERGY ECONOMICS 4 Prerequisite: ECON 211.
-A study of energy resource markets with emphasis on the interaction of scarcity and depletion.
-SOCIAL SC FOUNDATION; SUSTAINABLE WORLD CHALLENGE ECON 311.
-INTERMEDIATE MICROECONOMIC THEORY Prerequisite: ECON 211.
-Economic theories of individual and business decision-making and their effects on the production and alloc economic goods.
-Fall. ation of ECON 312.
-INTERMEDIATE MACROECONOMIC THEORY 1 Prerequisite: ECON 212.
-Neoclassical, Keynesian, and modern theories of the determination of aggregate economic activity and their e relevance.
+INTERDISCIPLINARY STUDIES This course is designed to allow for the treatment of topics across disciplinary boundaries without prerequisites.
+ECON 305.
+ENERGY ECONOMICS ECON 311.
+INTERMEDIATE MICROECONOMIC THEORY ECON 312.
+INTERMEDIATE MACROECONOMIC THEORY4 Prerequisite: ECON 212.
+Neoclassical, Keynesian, and modern theories of the determination of aggregate economic activity and their empirical relevance.
 Spring.
 ECON 324W.
-LABOR ECONOMICS 4 Prerequisite: ECON 211.
+LABOR ECONOMICS Prerequisite: ECON 211.
 Prerequisite: ECON 211.
-This course examines the labor market, going in depth behind the labor supply d households make and the labor demand decisions firms make.
-Issues such as the effects of minimum wages, imperfect labor mark crimination, investments in human capital, migration and immigration are discussed. ets, dis- ECON 329.
-MONEY AND BANKING 4 Prerequisite: ECON 211 and 212.
-The structure and operation of money and banking institutions, with emphasis on the role of money, and monetary policy in the economic life of the community.
+This course examines the labor market, going in depth behind the labor supply decisions households make and the labor demand decisions firms make.
+Issues such as the effects of minimum wages, imperfect labor markets, discrimination, investments in human capital, migration and immigration are discussed.
+ECON 329.
+MONEY AND BANKING4 Prerequisite: ECON 211 and 212.
+The structure and operation of money and banking institutions, with emphasis on the role of money, banking, and monetary policy in the economic life of the community.
 ECON 335.
-SPORTS ECONOMICS Prerequisite: ECON 211.
-Sports Economics is an applied microeconomics course that focuses upon the unique characteristics of the pre and consumption of sporting contests.
+SPORTS ECONOMICS4 Prerequisite: ECON 211.
+Sports Economics is an applied microeconomics course that focuses upon the unique characteristics of the production and consumption of sporting contests.
 Topics include firm and league behavior, labor relations, and anti-trust concerns.
-Even Fall. oduction ECON 340.
-INTERNATIONAL ECONOMICS 4 Prerequisites: ECON 211 and 212.
+Even Fall.
+ECON 340.
+INTERNATIONAL ECONOMICS4 Prerequisites: ECON 211 and 212.
 A study of international economic institutions and the theory of international trade.
-Topics covered the gains from trade, exports and imports, barriers to trade, foreign direct investment, foreign exchange markets, international tra technology and intellectual property, and global market behaviors.
+Topics covered include the gains from trade, exports and imports, barriers to trade, foreign direct investment, foreign exchange markets, international transfer of technology and intellectual property, and global market behaviors.
 ECON 343W.
 PUBLIC SECTOR ECONOMICS Prerequisite: ECON 211.
-A study of welfare economic problems unique to the public sector including: the public-private mix of natural allocation, environmental quality, tax incidence, distribution, and public policy. esource ECON 351S.
-EVOLUTION OF ECONOMIC THOUGHT 4 Prerequisite: ECON 211.
+A study of welfare economic problems unique to the public sector including: the public-private mix of natural resource allocation, environmental quality, tax incidence, distribution, and public policy.
+ECON 351S.
+EVOLUTION OF ECONOMIC THOUGHT Prerequisite: ECON 211.
 An introduction to the major schools of thought and theories that have contributed to economic principles.
-The includes reading original work in the history of economic thought.
+The course includes reading original work in the history of economic thought.